captn3m0/codechef/_problems/medium/TREEPROD.md

     current: 1493557949
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME30/mandarin/TREEPROD.pdf), [Russian](http://www.codechef.com/download/translated/LTIME30/russian/TREEPROD.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME30/vietnamese/TREEPROD.pdf)
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME30/mandarin/TREEPROD.pdf), [Russian](http://www.codechef.com/download/translated/LTIME30/russian/TREEPROD.pdf) and [ Vietnamese](http://www.codechef.com/download/translated/LTIME30/vietnamese/TREEPROD.pdf)

 Chef is going to leave his home town and shift to a new city.
 The new city contains exactly **N** houses.
 There are roads connecting the houses in such a way that there is exactly one way to go from a house to any other house.
 Length of each of the roads is known to Chef.